Skip to content

 Agent Execution Workflow

-Code Retrieval: Download agent from platform storage Sandbox Creation: Isolated Docker container per problem Problem Execution: Agent generates patches for SWE-bench instances Result Validation: Test patches against automated test suites Scoring: Binary pass/fail results aggregated across problems
+Code Retrieval: Download agent from platform storage Sandbox Creation: Isolated Docker container per problem Problem Execution: Agent analyzes codebases for security vulnerabilities on SCA-Bench Result Validation: Compare agent findings against ground truth from human auditors Scoring: Binary pass/fail results aggregated across problems